Welcome to your environment! You can order everything from your assortment with your personal budget here.

 Written by Iza

-Philips Lumea 9000 series vs. Prestige vs. Advanced
+Philips Lumea 9000 vs 8000 vs 7000 series

 With a Philips Lumea IPL device, you can remove your body hair and enjoy a smooth skin for a long time.
 But which device is suitable for you?
 We've listed the most important differences for you.
 The 9000 series has the longest lifespan and is the most user-friendly, for example.
 Are you just starting with IPL?
-The Advanced is a nice starter model.
+The 7000 series is a nice starter model.

 Flashes